Manaslu Tsum Valley Trek - 19 Days

 Key Highlights of the Tsum Valley & Manaslu Circuit Trek

-• Mu Gompa and Lungdang Gompa in Tsum Valley
+• Explore Mu Gompa and Lungdang Gompa in Tsum Valley.

-• Milarepa Piren Phu Cave (Pigeon Cave) is the most revered cave in Tsum Valley.
+• Visit Milarepa Piren Phu Cave (Pigeon Cave), the most revered cave in Tsum Valley.

-• Dephyudonma and Rachen Monastery – the oldest monastery in Tsum Valley
+• See Dephyudonma and Rachen Monastery, the oldest monasteries in the valley.

-• Trip to Lake Birendra, Punhyen Glacier, or Mount Manaslu Base Camp during a rest day in Samagaun
+• Optional trips to Lake Birendra, Punhyen Glacier, or Manaslu Base Camp on rest days.

-• Magnificent views of glaciers, lakes, rocks, and mountains - many views on the Nepal-Tibet border including Manaslu, Himchuli, and Ganesh
+• Enjoy stunning views of glaciers, lakes, and mountains along the Nepal-Tibet border, including Manaslu, Himchuli, and Ganesh.

-• Crossing Larkya La Pass (5,106 meters), one of the longest passes in the Himalayas
+• Cross Larkya La Pass (5,106 m), one of the highest passes in the Himalayas.

-• A unique blend of cultures of the Nupuri and Gurung peoples of Tibet
+• Experience the unique cultures of the Nupuri and Gurung peoples.

-• Ancient Buddhist pagodas, monasteries, and Tibetan lifestyle
+• Witness ancient Buddhist monasteries, pagodas, and traditional Tibetan lifestyles.

 Benefits of trekking with Best Heritage Tour